semaphoreci/docs/docs/programming-languages/go.md

       - test-results publish junit.xml
 ```

-This way even if your job fails(due to the test failures) results will still be published for inspection.
+This way even if your job fails (due to the test failures), the results will still be published for inspection.

 ### Example configuration